marmelab/SonataElasticaBundle/README.md

 ## Optional: Use mapping for fields

-To match fields in elastica index and in your application, you can configure the mapping for your entity as a parameter collection:
+To match fields between Elastica index and your application, you can configure the mapping for your entity as a parameter collection:

 ```xml
 <parameter key="book.admin.elastica.mapping" type="collection">